deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 .. code-block:: python

-    from chatsky.llm.wrapper import LLM_API, LLMCondition
+    from chatsky.llm import LLM_API, Contains
-    from chatsky.llm.methods import Contains
+    from chatsky import cnd
     ...
     TRANSITIONS: {
-        "boss_node": LLMCondition(model_name="model_name_1",
+        "boss_node": cnd.LLMCondition(
+            model_name="model_name_1",
             prompt="Return only TRUE if your customer says that he is your boss, or FALSE if he don't.
-Only ONE word must be in the output.", method=Contains(pattern="TRUE")),
+Only ONE word must be in the output.", method=Contains(pattern="TRUE")
+        ),
     }

 You must specify prompt, that will retrieve demanded information from users input and method that will transform models response to a boolean value.
 You can find some built-in methods in `<../apiref/chatsky.llm.methods.html#chatsky.llm.methods`.